 One of the biggest problems we see with small businesses who have limited budgets and resources is the idea that they need to blog every single week.
 So over the course of a few months, they’ve logged 10 hours on 10 blog posts – all of which are pretty good posts, but won’t do anything more than get a few clicks upon publishing.

 Instead, we would recommend putting those ten hours into two or three really great, creative, and unique pieces.
 This will be of greater value to you in the long run.
+Here’s a decent example of a 10x piece on the best guided journals.

 Content Marketing To Do’s in 2019